extra_toc

 Role & Activities

-The ETSI ISG SAI develops the technical knowledge that acts as a baseline in ensuring that artificial intelligence is secure.
+The ETSI TC SAI develops the technical knowledge that acts as a baseline in ensuring that artificial intelligence is secure.
 Stakeholders impacted by the activity of ETSI’s group include end users, manufacturers, operators and governments.

 Standards